-This clause makes a consequential amendment of section 27 of the Principal Act to provide by a new sub-section (5) for the possibility of a Tribunal, which by the new sub-section 25A(1) consists of a Chairman and only one other member, not being able to agree on a decision.
-In such a case, the review will be conducted again by a normally constituted Tribunal (a Chairman and two other members).
-Clause 236 - Hearings to be in public except in special circumstances This clause repeals section 29 and substitutes new sections 29 and 29A.
+consequential amendment ο£ clause makes а Act to provide by section 27 of the Principal new sub-section (5) for the possibility of a Tribunal, which by the new sub-section 25A(1) consists of a Chairman and only one other member, not being able to agree on a decision.
+In such a the review will be conducted again by a normally constituted Tribunal (a Chairman and two other members).
+Clause 236 ~ Hearings to be in public except in special circumstances This clause repeals section 29 and substitutes new sections 29 and 29A.
 The new sections follow sections 35 and 39 of the Administrative Appeals Tribunal Act 1975.
-Proposed new section 29 provides that in general a hearing shall be held in public but enables a Tribunal to direct that proceedings be held in private or otherwise to safeguard the confidentiality of evidence or documents in relation to а hearing.
-In exercising their discretion regarding the confidentiality of proceedings, evidence and documents, Tribunals are to follow the principle that these matters should be open to public scrutiny unless the particular circumstances warrant confidentiality.
+Proposed new section 29 provides that in general a hearing shall be held in public but enables a Tribunal to direct that proceedings be held in private or otherwise to safeguard the confidentiality of evidence or documents relation to а hearing.
+In exercising their discretion regarding the confidentiality of proceedings, evidence documents, Tribunals are to follow the principle that these matters should be open to public scrutiny unless particular circumstances warrant confidentiality.
 Proposed new section 29A ensures the reasonable rights of a party to the proceedings to present his case and to be aware of the documents which the Tribunal proposes to consider, subject to the confidentiality provisions of section 29.
-Clause 237 - Request for reconsideration or review may be made on behalf of person This clause adds a new section 30A, to allow a person to seek a reconsideration or a review of a decision of an authorized person on behalf of another person where the other person is unable to make the request himself. , Printed by Authority by the Commonwealth Government Printer . ..
+Clause 237 - Request for reconsideration or review may be made on behalf of person This clause adds a new section 30A, to allow a person to seek a reconsideration or a review of a decision of an authorized person on behalf of another person where the other person is unable to make the request himself.